TejashDatta/carsnet.github.io/README.md

-This is the source code powering [Carsnet](https://carsnet.github.io)
+#Carsnet

-An endeavour by [Tejash Dutta](https://www.facebook.com/tejash.datta) to unveil the super cars from Calcutta!
+This is the source code of Carsnet.
+Carsnet is a static website that features information and pictures of Supercars.
+It also showcases the supercars of Kolkata.